What you need to apply for an IFP

 Find more information on the Sustainable fisheries strategy.

 Native Title rights and interests

-An IFP does not affect your existing native title rights and interests.
-However, you cannot sell product that was taken under native title rights, and the product is not part of the IFP.
+An IFP doesn't affect your existing native title rights and interests.
+However, you can't sell product that was taken under native title rights, and the product is not part of the IFP.
 Often, there are further restrictions on an IFP to prevent traditional fishing and commercial fishing taking place at the same time under an IFP.